Itsnishant-306/AI-Powered-Telegram-Bot-for-Community-Management/README.md

 - `/about` - Learn about Systemic Altruism
 - `/faq` - Access frequently asked questions
 - `/leaderboard` - View community engagement leaderboard
-- `/sentiment` - Check community sentiment analysis
+- `/sentiment` - for sentiment analysis
+- `/announce` - For Admins only for announcements
+- Type your questions and anything you'd want to ask, It's AI powered - ready to conquer your doubts.

 ## Deployment